-FACILITY TYPELEVEL OF SERVICE STANDARDSolid Waste Landfill0.7 tons per capita per year
+Solid Waste Landfill .076 tons per capita per year

-- Policy IV.3.2 The County shall schedule, design, operate and maintain solid waste disposal facilities in a manner which minimizes the effects of such facilities on water and air resources. - Policy IV.3.3 The County shall maximize the use of solid waste facilities through implementation of a strategy for separation of solid waste for recycling as recycling programs are developed pursuant to Section 403.706, Florida Statutes.
+- Policy IV.3.2 The County shall schedule, design operate and maintain solid waste disposal facilities in a manner which minimizes the effects of such facilities on water and air resources. - Policy IV.3.3 The County shall enhance the use of solid waste facilities through separation of solid waste for recycling as recycling programs are developed pursuant to Chapter 403.706, Florida Statutes, in effect upon adoption of this Comprehensive Plan.